ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 identity and state of the platform.
 Essentially a type of Evidence as per the RATS architecture terminology {{RFC9334}}.

-Platform Attestation Token (PAT):
+Platform Attestation Entity:
-: An AT containing claims relating to the security state of the platform, including software constituting the platform trusted computing base (TCB).
-The process of generating a PAT typically involves gathering data during measured boot.
+: An Entity containing attributes relating to the security state of the platform,.
+The process of generating a platform entity typically involves gathering data during measured boot.

-Key Attestation Token (KAT):
+Key Attestation Entity:
-: An AT containing a claim with a public key.
-The KAT may also contain other claims, such as those indicating its validity.
-The KAT is signed by the KAK.
+: An Entity containing attributes relating to a specific application key protected by the HSM.
 The key attestation service, which is part of the platform root of trust (RoT), conceptually acts as a local certification authority since the KAT behaves like a certificate.

-Combined Attestation Bundle (CAB):
-: A structure used to bundle a KAT and a PAT together for transport in the usage protocol.
-If the KAT already includes a PAT, in form of a nested token, then it already corresponds to a CAB.
-A CAB is equivalent to a certificate that binds the identity of the platform's TCB with the IK public key.

 Presenter:
 : Party that proves possession of a private key to a recipient of a KAT.